What if we don’t get enough money?

 What is expected of me?

-Who will own the property and what happens if Leeds Vineyard fails?
+Who owns the property and what happens if Leeds Vineyard fails?

 In the highly unlikely event that the Wharfedale Vineyard were to come to an end, the building would be sold, any mortgage paid off and the proceeds, along with other assets, used to further the Kingdom of God in the same way as we have always sought to.
 The trustees at the time would probably distribute funds either to Vineyard Churches UK and/or other churches.